tstuefe/JEP387/review-guide.md

 --------------

-Note that a chunk knows nothing about granules beyond their size, as an alignment hint for talking to VirtualSpaceNode.
-It just asks the VirtualSpaceNode to commit a range which may or may not cover multiple granules.
+Note that a chunk knows nothing about granules beyond their size, as an alignment hint for talking to `VirtualSpaceNode`.
+It just asks `VirtualSpaceNode` to commit a range which may or may not cover multiple granules.

 ##### Metachunk::allocate()